FESOM/fesom2_doc/doc/getting_started/getting_started.rst

     tar -xvf FESOM2_minimum_input.tar

 You will have a folder named ``FESOM2_minimum_input`` that contains all the data you need to do initial run of the model.
 The `mesh` directory contains two meshes: ``pi`` and ``CORE``.
 The ``pi`` mesh is very small global FESOM2 mesh, that can run relativelly fast even on a laptop.
-The ``CORE`` mesh is our 1 degree equivalent mesh, that is used in many tuning and testing studies.
-Mesh folders already include several pre-prepeared partitionings (``dist_`` folders), so you don't have to worry about partitioning during your first steps with FESOM.
+The ``CORE`` mesh is our 1 degree equivalent mesh and is used in many tuning and testing studies.
+Mesh folders already include several prepared partitionings (``dist_`` folders), so you don't have to worry about partitioning during your first steps with FESOM.

 The ``input`` folder contains files with initial conditions (``phc3.0``) and atmospheric forcing (``CORE2``) for one year (1948).